Skip to main content Accessibility Statement

 There are currently over 70 FEC members of the QAA, representing nearly 30% of the overall membership.
 Yet college-based HE (CBHE) remains under-researched and is often an overlooked area of HE policy and practice.

-This project will focus exclusively on CBHE providers.
-Five further education colleges from across England will participate in a student-staff collaborative partnership approach exploring the core theme of supporting flexible pathways and effective student transitions in CBHE.
+This project focussed exclusively on CBHE providers.
+Five further education colleges from across England participated in a student-staff collaborative partnership approach exploring the core theme of supporting flexible pathways and effective student transitions in CBHE.
+The final project report was published in July 2026.

 Students reading and studying